ItsAlanK/ItsAlanK/README.md

 <h1 align='center'>Hello there.
 Welcome, make yourself at home!</h1>

-## Hi!
-My name's Alan.
+## My name's Alan.
 Thanks for stopping by

 I'm studying full stack software development with Code Institute.
 Currently I'm working as a support advisor for Shopify.